dimenerno/dimenerno.github.io/_posts/2025-04-18-prisoner-hat-en.md

 Let us now make the problem more formidable:

 > **Infinitely many prisoners stand in a line.** A guard randomly places either a black or white hat on each prisoner, then instructs them to guess their hat colour in order, starting from prisoner 1.
-Those who guess correctly are freed, whilst those who guess incorrectly are executed.
+Those who guess correctly are freed, while those who guess incorrectly are executed.
 The prisoners may discuss strategy beforehand, but after the hats are placed, all communication and actions are forbidden except stating their answer.
 What strategy minimises the number of prisoners who die? **We assume that all prisoners possess infinite computational power and are mathematically omniscient.** That is, when $f$ is a mathematically well-defined function, prisoners can always compute the value of $f$, and when discussing strategy beforehand, they may agree to employ $f$.
 >
 > <img src="/public/hat-3.png" style="max-height: 180px; margin: 0 auto; mix-blend-mode: multiply;">